DELETE /v2/kubernetes/clusters/{cluster_id}/destroy_with_associated_resources/selective

 To delete a Kubernetes cluster along with a subset of its associated resources,

-The JSON body of the request should include load_balancers
+The JSON body of the request should include load_balancers, volumes, or

 resources to be destroyed.